 Studies have found alarming levels of arsenic in rice.
-Find out which types of rice have the most arsenic and steps you can take to protect yourself and your family from harm.
+Find out which types of rice have the most arsenic and the steps you can take to protect yourself and your family from harm.

 For many people, rice is a simple, comforting food.
 In Asia, rice is an ancient symbol of wealth, success, fertility, and good health.